 Support services agreements: The NWSA entered into support services agreements with the home ports to receive support services for back-office infrastructure and administrative functions.
 The support services received by the NWSA include finance, human resources, information technology, public affairs, risk management, capital construction and environmental project management and contracting, equipment and facilities maintenance, security, and office infrastructure.
-Support services charged to the NWSA from the home ports totaled \$41.1 million and \$41.2 million in 2020 and 2019, respectively.
-The expenses are included in operating expenses on the accompanying statements of revenues, expenses and changes in net position.
+Support services charged to the NWSA from the home ports totaled \$41.6 million and \$41.1 million in 2021 and 2020, respectively.
+The expenses are included in operating expenses on the accompanying statements of revenues, expenses, and changes in net position.

 The NWSA entered into support services agreements with the Port of Tacoma to provide the Port of Tacoma executive management, commercial, environmental and planning support services.
-Support services provided to the Port of Tacoma by NWSA amounted to \$1.4 million in 2020 and 2019.
+Support services provided to the Port of Tacoma by NWSA amounted to \$1.1 million and \$1.4 million in 2021 and 2020, respectively.
 The amount of operating expenses on the accompanying statements of revenues, expenses and changes in net position are net of the charges to the Port of Tacoma.
 The NWSA did not enter into agreements to provide support services to the Port of Seattle.

 Related-party receivable and payable: The NWSA generally repays the home ports for support services and operating costs incurred as agents for the NWSA, in the following month, after the amount due is determined.
-At December 31, 2020 and 2019, \$1.6 million and \$7.7 million, respectively, were payable to the home ports and are presented on the statements of net position as part of the related-party payable - Managing Members.
+At December 31, 2021 and 2020, \$3.3 million and \$1.6 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.

-The NWSA distributes cash flow from operations, calculated pursuant to GAAP to the home ports.
+The NWSA distributes cash flow from operations calculated pursuant to GAAP, capital grant contributions, and interest income on investment to the home ports.
 Distributions have generally been made in the following month, after the amount due is determined.
-At December 31, 2020 and 2019, \$10.3 million and \$18.3 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.
+During 2021 and 2020, the NWSA distributed \$117.6 million and \$111.2 million, respectively.
+At December 31, 2021 and 2020, \$5.9 million and \$10.3 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.